Russ Blinco

 Russell Percival Blinco (March 12, 1906 – June 28, 1982) was a Canadian professional ice hockey centre who played six seasons in the National Hockey League for the Montreal Maroons and Chicago Black Hawks.
-Blinco's name was inscribed on the Stanley Cup with the Montreal Maroons in 1935.
+He won the Stanley Cup with the Maroons in 1934–35.

 Playing career

 Blinco began his hockey career with the local Grand-Mere Maroons in 1928–29.
-In 1929–30, he joined the Brooklyn Crescents of the USAHA.
-Blinco remained with the Crescents before joining the Windsor Bulldogs of the International Hockey League in 1932–33.
-Blinco also spent some time in 1932–33 with the Springfield Indians in the Canadian-American Hockey League.
-In 1933–34, Blinco recorded 11 points in 16 games with the Bulldogs before he was signed on by the Montreal Maroons.
-In his first season with the Maroons, Blinco recorded 23 points in 34 games, good enough to become the league's second recipient of the Calder Memorial Trophy.
-In 1934–35, Blinco helped the Maroons reach the Stanley Cup Finals, where they swept the Toronto Maple Leafs in 3 games and won the Stanley Cup.
-In 1937, he took part in the Howie Morenz Memorial Game where the NHL All-Stars faced off against the Montreal All-Stars.
-Blinco would remain with the Maroons until 1938–39.
-He was traded to the Chicago Black Hawks along with teammates Baldy Northcott and Earl Robinson for $30,000 cash.
-Blinco would play in 48 games with the Black Hawks before retiring.
+In 1929–30, he joined the Brooklyn Crescents of the USAHA, for whom he played for three seasons.
+He joined the Windsor Bulldogs of the International Hockey League in 1932–33; he also played part of that season with the Springfield Indians in the Canadian-American Hockey League.
+In 1933–34, Blinco recorded 11 points in 16 games with the Bulldogs, then signed on with the Montreal Maroons in mid-season.

+In his first season with the Maroons, Blinco recorded 23 points in 34 games, and received the Calder Memorial Trophy for Rookie of the Year.
+In 1934–35, he helped the Maroons reach the Stanley Cup Finals and defeat the Toronto Maple Leafs in three games to win the Stanley Cup.
+In 1937, he took part in the Howie Morenz Memorial Game.
+In 1938 he was traded to the Chicago Black Hawks along with teammates Baldy Northcott and Earl Robinson for $30,000 cash.
+He retired from playing after one season with the Hawks.
 Blinco was the first NHL player to wear spectacles while playing.